Welcome to TESS Asteroseismic Science Operations Center

 In order to have access to TASOC you have to be a member of TASC.
 Please see the "New TASC member" page on how to become a member.

-The TESS Guest Investigator (GI) office is soliciting proposals for the first year of the second extended mission, which is planned to start in September 2022.
+The TESS Guest Investigator (GI) office is soliciting proposals for the second year of the second extended mission.
 Like in the first extended mission TASC does not have reserved 2-minute and 20-second cadence targets, and hence GI proposals from TASC are important to ensure the selection of targets for asteroseismology.
-Note that the cadence for full-frame images in the second extended mission will be decreased to 200 seconds (Nyquist frequency of 216 c/d or 2500 µHz).
 More information on the GI program (including a proposal template) can be found here.

-Similar to previous cycles, we set up a Cycle 5 GI coordination page on the TASOC Wiki to coordinate the submission of TASC Cycle 5 proposals.
+Similar to previous cycles, we set up a GI coordination page on the TASOC Wiki to coordinate the submission of TASC GI proposals:

 If you are planning to submit a GI proposal and would like to coordinate, we recommend the following steps: